Agungvpzz/Telco-Churn-Analysis/README.md

 4. Conduct Mann-Whitney U tests to determine whether the distribution of a numerical feature differs significantly between churned and non-churned groups, and visualize the results using a line chart.

 ### B. Predictive Analysis
-1. Build predictive models using Logistic Regression and XGBoost algorithms.
+1. Build predictive models using machine learning.
 2. Assess model performance through various evaluation metrics: classification report, confusion matrix, TPR-FPR, ROC curves, and ROC area curve.

 ## 5. Data Preparation
 ### A. Data Cleaning for Exploratory Data Analysis (EDA)